RsyncProject/rsync/rsync.1.md

 0. `RSYNC_PORT`

-    This environment variable does is not read by rsync, but is instead set in its sub-environment when rsync is running the remote shell in combination with a daemon connection.
+    This environment variable is not read by rsync, but is instead set in its sub-environment when rsync is running the remote shell in combination with a daemon connection.
 This allows a script such as [`rsync-ssl`](rsync-ssl.1) to be able to know the port number that the user